 - Aiming to improve the perceptual resolution and designed for a physiological signal processing

-in addition to minimally invasive surgery, the aim of the PRIMA System design was also to potentially improve the resolution of the prosthetic artificial visual perception by implanting directly at the level of the degenerated photoreceptors. the sub-retinal implantation leverages a physiological network that is still functioning : the retinal ganglion cells.
+in addition to minimally invasive surgery, the aim of the PRIMA System design was also to potentially improve the resolution of the prosthetic artificial visual perception by implanting directly at the level of the degenerated photoreceptors. the sub-retinal implantation leverages a physiological network that is still functioning : the internal retinal layers.
 The PRIMA wireless photovoltaic subretina implant also comprises 378 electrodes with each pixel having its own local electrical return path aiming to provide more targeted electrical stimulations.

 The PRIMA System aims to elicit functional artificial, or bionic, vision in the form of light perception replacing partially the natural central vision loss.
 The PRIMA System is composed of three main elements: Wireless retinal implant, pair of glasses with a camera and digital projector, and a pocket processor.